Michigan State University (ONLINE)

 Purpose and Audience

-The two-week course will cover the science fundamentals and practical manufacturing, processing, and operational aspects of the superconducting RF cavities – the state-of-the-art technology used for both pulsed and CW particle acceleration.
-The course is intended to give a comprehensive introduction to the field for students, engineers, and physicists interested in entering this field, as well as to deepen understanding of the technology for those already exposed to some aspects of SRF.
+This graduate-level course covers the science fundamentals and practical engineering, manufacturing, processing, and operational aspects of the superconducting RF (SRF) cavities and systems – the state-of-the-art technology used for both pulsed and continuous wave particle acceleration.
+The course is intended to give a comprehensive introduction to the field for students, engineers, and physicists interested in entering this field, as well as to deepen understanding of the technology for those already exposed to some aspects of SRF science and technology

-Basic knowledge of electromagnetism, microwave techniques, and solid state/condensed matter physics at the senior undergraduate level.
+Basic knowledge of electromagnetism, microwave techniques, solid state/condensed matter physics, and mathematical methods for scientists and engineers at the senior undergraduate level.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.